ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 can fill up the store prior to attacking a client, or a denial of service attack on the server's storage space.

-Check number 3 is to help misbehaving clients from leaking what sites they visit and additionally to prevent spamming attacks.
+Check number 3 is to help malfunctioning clients from leaking what sites they visit and additionally to prevent spamming attacks.

 Note that an HTTPS server MAY perform a certificate chain validation on